 Liposuction Fort Worth & Southlake

-Liposuction (also called suction lipectomy or liposculpture) is used to remove pockets of fat from under the skin.
+Liposuction (also called suction lipectomy, liposculpture, or simply “lipo”) is used to remove pockets of fat from under the skin.
 Since only small incisions are used, there is very little scarring.
 Liposuction can be applied to almost any area of the body, including but not limited to the neck, chest, abdomen, flanks, thighs (saddle bags), ankles and arms.

 – On which areas of the body can liposuction be performed?

-Liposuction may be used to reduce localized fat deposits of the cheeks, chin, neck, upper arms, breast, chest, back, abdomen, hips, buttocks, thighs, inner knee, calves and ankles.
+Liposuction may be used to reduce localized fat deposits of the cheeks, chin, neck, upper arms, breast, chest (gynecomastia), back, abdomen, hips, buttocks, thighs, inner knee, calves, and ankles.

 – How much weight will I lose with liposuction?